Texas FHA Loan

 What is the Federal Housing Administration (FHA)?

-The FHA was established in 1934 to reduce foreclosures and make homeownership attainable for more people.
+The FHA was established in 1934 to reduce foreclosures and make homeownership attainable – helping more Americans become homeowners

 Prompted by the housing market collapse in the Great Depression, the Federal Housing Administration’s creation was included in the National Housing Act.